I am Mark West, a composer, musician and illustrator based in London.

 Please contact me if you need some music for your film or TV project, or for any other purpose! firstname.lastname@example.org.

-Our debut album 'Three Cheers For the Undertaker' is now available!
-Buy it now on limited edition gatefold CD or as a digital download.
+Here's a new video for our track 'Telescope', taken from our debut album 'Three Cheers For the Undertaker', which is available on limited edition gatefold CD or as a digital download.
+Big thanks to George Eksts for the footage.

 16/7/13 : LeeFest 2013 main stage